Implementation guide

 1.4 Organisations must have information and records management staff, or access to appropriate skills

-An organisation must be able to access information and records management skills through recruitment, service providers, and by networking with other organisations.
+You must be able to access information and records management skills through recruitment, service providers and by networking with other organisations.

-An organisation must identify and assign responsibilities through strategy and policy, performance plans and/or service agreements.
+You must identify and assign staff responsibilities through strategy and policy, performance plans or service agreements.

 Key guidance